aspose-psd/Aspose.PSD-API-References/english/java/com.aspose.psd.fileformats.psd.layers.layerresources/grdmresource/_index.md

 ```

 Initializes the length of the gradient.
-GradientLength is readonly, so it can be asigned just once.
+GradientLength is readonly, so it can be assigned just once.

 **Parameters:**
 | Parameter | Type | Description |